Code-Institute-Submissions/the_game/README.md

 I decided to space the layout even more with "d-flex justify-content-around" Boostrap command.

+It has become apparent that with less than 24 hours before I have to submit my assignment, I am still having difficulties getting my score system to work.
+I have to state I will use those hours to achieve what I set out to do and accept some defeat however, I will also have pride in what I have achieved and remember this is still just the beginning.
+There is so much I still need to learn and what I have figured out is when I'm wrong it can be something as minor as a colon in the wrong place.
+I have gone through lots of emotion with this assignment a lot of despair but at this stage I feel a sense of pride with what I have achieved and really do look forward in completing this project as I ambitiously envisioned in the stages of UX.

 ### Deployment.

 Like the previous assignment I am using GitHub and GitPod to set up and Edit and save my repositories - I would like to point out during